Why raw milk

 FDA’s position is that this damage is insignificant, or that the loss of nutrition is not significant enough to take priority over maximizing food safety towards pathogens.
 Many raw milk consumers are deciding that this gain in nutrition takes priority for them.

-For example, raw milk can lose up to 20% of its Vitamin C value through pasteurization.
-There isn’t much Vitamin C to begin with, about 5-7 micrograms, so this value is minimal to begin with.
-Same with lactase, which does not occur in raw milk at the start but is produced by naturally occurring lactobacillus microbes which are destroyed by pasteurization, the amount is very small – but many raw milk consumers want the absolute minimum reduction in nutrition.
+For example, raw cow milk contains roughly 1โ€“2 mg of Vitamin C per 100mL (about 14โ€“22 mg per liter), and pasteurization can reduce that by 30โ€“60%.
+There isn’t much Vitamin C to begin with relative to daily requirements, so this loss is minimal in practical terms.
+The same applies to lactase, which does not occur in raw milk at the start but is produced by naturally occurring lactobacillus microbes that are destroyed by pasteurization โ€“ the amount is very small, but many raw milk consumers want the absolute minimum reduction in nutrition.

 Raw milk is also without additives.
 Vitamin D, added as a supplement to conventional milk in 1933 to help stave off rickets in susceptible populations, may present a conflict in someone’s nutrition plan where they are already deriving enough Vitamin D from supplements, food, or sunlight.
 Unfortified raw milk allows for more granular control of personal supplementation.